NCCE/curriculum.teachcomputing.org/README.md

 The bundle has now been moved to a separate volume and once the initial build has taken place the bundle directory is mapped to a volume and persisted.

-To install/update a new gem, first update the Gemfile and run `docker-compose run curriculum bundle install` or `docker-compose run curriculum bundle update`, then:
+To install/update a new gem, first update the Gemfile then run:

 ```
-docker compose run --rm --no-deps curriculum bundle install
+yarn run bundle-install
 ```

 To reinstall all packages: